pensjonatus/flash-fiction/blog/the-perfect-temple.md

 ---
-title: 'The Perfect Temple'
+title: The Perfect Temple
 date: '2013-12-27'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 When I found myself cast away on Hispaniola, I did not trek to any of the cities